ganeshjawahar/fast_text/README.md

 This repository contains the following components:
 * `train.lua` - This is a self-contained code to train the FastText model from scratch.
 Additionally, it has an option to use pre-trained word embeddings, that are specified in [Glove's pre-trained embeddings](http://nlp.stanford.edu/projects/glove/) format.
 * `test.lua` - This script helps in testing the trained model with a test dataset.
-* `runall.sh` - This script outputs the last column of the Table 1 from the original paper, which is the test accuracy (%) on 8 sentiment datasets.
+* `runall.sh` - This script outputs the last column of the Table 1 from the original paper, which is the test accuracy (%) resulting from running FastTex on 8 sentiment datasets.

 ### Quick Start
 Download all the 8 datasets from [Drive](http://goo.gl/JyCnZq) and rename the master directory containing all the tars to 'data'.